 Download our Gold Coast Biosecurity Management Plan 2019–2024(PDF, 10MB)

-- those where there is a reasonable risk that invasive plants and animals may exist.
+- Entering and inspecting properties previously with or adjacent to infestations of invasive plants and animals, and properties where there is a reasonable risk that invasive plants and animals listed in appendix one may exist.

-- inspecting businesses, groups or individuals who trade, give away, sell or in any other way distribute plants or animals
+- Inspecting businesses, groups or individuals who are actively trading, giving away, selling or in any other way distributing plants.

 Information on this page has been sourced from the Queensland Government Department of Agriculture and Fisheries, Biosecurity.